Richard A. Smith

 Richard A. Smith is chairman, chief executive officer and president of Realogy Holdings Corp.
 (NYSE: RLGY), a global leader in residential real estate franchising with company-owned real estate brokerage operations as well as relocation, title and settlement services.
 Under Smith’s leadership, Realogy has been recognized as one of the World’s Most Ethical Companies by Ethisphere Institute in each of the past six years.
 In 2012, the Company completed one of the largest initial public offerings of the year, and in 2014 it acquired ZipRealty Inc. to leverage its innovative technology platform across Realogy’s franchise brands and company-owned brokerage operations in the United States.

-In his leadership role, Smith oversees Realogy’s four complementary businesses:
+In his leadership role, Smith oversees Realogy’s four business units:

 - the Realogy Franchise Group, which consists of the Better Homes and Gardens® Real Estate, CENTURY 21®, Coldwell Banker®, Coldwell Banker Commercial®, ERA® and Sotheby's International Realty® real estate brands, which, combined, have approximately 14,250 franchised and company-owned offices and more than 281,000 brokers and independent agents worldwide, as well as ZapLabs LLC, Realogy’s innovation and technology development hub;